roket1428/darkman-time/README.md

-Packages may also drop-in their own scripts into any of these locations, although application developers are encouraged to use the D-Bus API to determine the current mode and listen for changes (see below for mode details).
+Packages may also drop-in their own scripts into any of these locations, although application developers are encouraged to use the D-Bus API to determine the current mode and listen for changes (see below for details).

 ## Installation